Join thousands worldwide already moving with pliability.

 Duration

-Resolves in 3–5 days
+Resolves in 3 to 5 days

-Persists or worsens over time
+Persists or worsens without treatment

-🔑 Takeaway: If your pain is sharp, worsening, or accompanied by dark urine or severe swelling, stop training and consult a doctor—this is not normal DOMS.
+Takeaway: If your pain is sharp, worsening, or accompanied by dark urine or severe swelling, stop training and consult a doctor, this is not normal DOMS.

-⚠️ Warning: Never dismiss extreme localized pain as "just soreness."
+Warning: Never dismiss extreme localized pain as "just soreness."
 Conditions like rhabdomyolysis can develop rapidly and become life-threatening if left untreated.

 The DOMS pathway is localized, functional, and predictable